Argent77/A7-GolemConstruction/A7!GolemConstruction/readme/readme.txt

 * There is a 33% chance for a clay golem if the clay golem survives.
 * There is a 15% chance for an iron golem if the iron golem survives.

 2.6.
-Make golems vulnerable to specific spell effects (for BG:SoD, BG2:EE and EET) This component modifies a number of spells so that they can affect specific golem types in a different and sometimes unexpected way.
+Make golems vulnerable to specific spell effects (all supported games) This component modifies a number of spells so that they can affect specific golem types in a different and sometimes unexpected way.
 Some spells may cause special harmful effects while others improve or even change the nature of golems.
 You can find out more in "golem_information.txt".